Antarktidov/MLWE/README.md

 > [!WARNING]
 > This README is outdated.
 Some instructions given in this document will not work.
 Some features are not documented.

+> [!WARNING]
-A PHP Laravel 13 Wiki Engine with comment, user profiles and medals.
+> MLWE now works only with Postgres.
+Other databases will not work/ A PHP Laravel 13 Wiki Engine with comments, user profiles, medals and trivia quizzes.

 ![Article Screenshot](https://github.com/Antarktidov/MyLaravelWikiEngine/blob/master/images/article%20screenshot%20with%20comments.png?raw=true)

 ## Requirements
 * PHP 8.5
-* database
+* postgres
 * git
 * composer